-According to most available research, women with dense breasts have at least double the risk of breast cancer compared to those with mostly fatty breasts.
+According to most available research, women with dense breasts have approximately double the risk of breast cancer compared to those with mostly fatty breasts.
 Dense breasts (BI-RADS 3 & 4) have a higher proportion of fibroglandular tissue to fat than normal breasts.
 Such fibroglandular tissue appears white on mammograms.

 Perhaps surprisingly, while high breast density increases the risk of breast cancer and of subsequent breast cancer in the opposite breast (contralateral breast cancer), it does not appear to be associated with increased risk of distant metastasis.
 For example, breast cancer survivors with high breast density who undergo lumpectomy do not have an increased risk of death from breast cancer (as long as they also have radiotherapy).
 In fact, low breast density has been linked to poor breast cancer prognosis.